 Parents should take the lead in teaching and demonstrating good character for their child or children.
 Whenever possible, it is recommended that students be referred for counseling to reinforce character education.
-Below are the rules of code of conduct with the corresponding character trait that befits the code violation.
+Below are the Rules of the Code of conduct with the corresponding character trait that befits the code violation.